Unmitigated communion: Unmitigated communion in gender

 In 1966, Bakan claimed that there are two modes of existence, which includes agency and communion.
 Self-enhancement and self-assertion would be correlated with the agency, whereas society or group cooperation would be related to communion.
 It is perceived that individual with the unmitigated agency would tend to isolate themselves from others, while unmitigated communion would exclude themselves for others.
 From the gender perspectives, it is claimed that males would tend to be 'agentic' than females.
 The existence of sex variance in communal and agentic could trigger conflicts between male and female.
 For instance, a majority of females complained that they could not communicate their inner feelings with their partners, while most of the males complained that their partners are too emotional.
 Moreover, males are associated with unmitigated agency whereas females would tend to be associated with unmitigated communion.
 Therefore, males would more likely to be related to dominant acts which means males would prefer to control tasks individually.
 This can be reflected that males would tend to be more individualistic than females.
 Unlike males, female is reported to have higher chance of developing unmitigated communion.
 Hence, it is probable that females are correlated with submissive acts.
 This shows that females would tend to apologise repeatedly.
 In addition, as females are likely to score high in unmitigated communion, thus females are more likely to be involved in relationship as well as socialise more than males.
-Besides, females are also more expressive than males.
-The negative thinking and views of females would also lead to lower self confidence, hence this triggers higher unmitigated communion.
-Additionally, as women frequently make "internal attributions" for a particular event or tragedy, thus, when it comes to a failure in fulfilling others' needs or solving others' problem, women would tend to blame themselves which would reflect to higher unmitigated communion.

-Direct implication to psychology

-High unmitigated communion would lead to psychological distress.
-As shown on a self-rating depression scale created by Zung, the higher the unmitigated communion the higher the depression level.
-To further explain psychological distress two types of psychological distress, general distress and situation-specific distress, will be distinguished.